yujingtaojing/cashfree-sdk-java/README.md

 // Get instance for Cashfree Payout client_id = ""; //your client id here
 client_secret = ""; //your client secret here
-public_key_path = ""; //if you have public key, then your path shoul be provided here Payouts payouts = Payouts.getInstance(Environment.PRODUCTION, client_id, client_secret ,public_key_path );
+public_key_path = ""; //if you have public key, then your path should be provided here Payouts payouts = Payouts.getInstance(Environment.PRODUCTION, client_id, client_secret ,public_key_path );
 ```
 ##### In case of dynamic IP you will need a public key to generate a signature(which will be done by sdk itself)